By all accounts safaris are a trip of a lifetime.

 - Private vs shared safari vehicles

-- If you are a group of 4+ you may likely get your own guide and vehicle.
-If you are a smaller party at some lodges you would be combined with another group unless you plan not to be (typically the 5* luxury lodges will automatically give you your own vehicle/guide).
+- If you are a group of 4+ you may get your own guide and vehicle, but it depends on the lodge.
+If you are a smaller party at some lodges you would be combined with another group unless you arrange ahead of time to pay a supplement for a private vehicle (typically the 5* luxury lodges will automatically give you your own vehicle/guide).
 This is a tradeoff.
 If you are in a shared vehicle and lucky, you get paired up with similar travelers.
 If you are not lucky, you are no longer solely able to decide to leave a little early, stay out a little late or hang out for an hour watching the lions you don’t want to leave.
+Note: not all lodges have the ability to privatize a vehicle for you.
+If interested in the details, I will explain this more when we talk.

 - One guide to accompany you throughout the whole trip